Deploy a mobile checkout using Vercel

 • A correctly configured URL scheme so you can redirect users back to your app.

-You don't need to make changes to your iOS app to create a hosted checkout in Paddle, so you can come back to this later if you're working with a developer.
+You don't need to make changes to your iOS app to create a hosted checkout in Paddle, so you can return to this later if you're working with a developer.

 Overview